TripleSpeeder/web3-eventfetcher/README.md

 ### Progress callback
 The optional progressCallback function gets called after each chunk (see "chunksize" above) with these parameters:
 ```
+{
     stepsComplete: Number of steps/chunks that are done
     totalSteps: Total number of steps/chunks to be completed
     percentageComplete: Percentage of steps completed
     stepResults: Array of event results that were fetched with the last step.
+    stepFromBlock: First block that has been covered in this step
+    stepToBlock: Last block that has been covered in this step
+}
 ```

 ### Cancel fetching